elastic/integrations/packages/problemchild/docs/README.md

 1. **Upgrading**: If upgrading from a version below v2.0.0, see the section v2.0.0 and beyond.
 1. **Add the Integration Package**: Install the package via **Management > Integrations > Add Living off the Land Detection**.
 Configure the integration name and agent policy.
 Click Save and Continue.
 1. **Install assets**: Install the assets by clicking **Settings > Install Living off the Land Detection assets**.
 1. **Configure the ingest pipeline**: Once you’ve installed the package you can ingest your data using the ingest pipeline via the ingest pipeline.
 This will enrich your incoming data with its predictions from the machine learning model.
+You can use one of the following methods depending on your setup:
     - If using an Elastic Beat such as Winlogbeat, add the ingest pipeline to it by adding a simple configuration [setting](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html#pipelines-for-beats) to `winlogbeat.yml`.
     - If adding the ingest pipeline to an existing pipeline, use a [pipeline processor](https://www.elastic.co/guide/en/elasticsearch/reference/current/pipeline-processor.html).
 For example, you can check if winlogbeat, default index pattern `winlogbeat-*`, or Elastic Defend, the default index pattern being `logs-endpoint*`, already has an ingest pipeline by navigating to **Stack Management > Data > Index Management**, finding the index (sometimes you need to toggle "Include hidden indices"), and checking the index's settings for a default or final [pipeline](https://www.elastic.co/guide/en/elasticsearch/reference/current/ingest.html#set-default-pipeline).
     - To enable the enrichment policy as the default pipeline on an index, you can use this example and replace `INDEX_NAME` with the desired index: